AngeloLasala/Echocardiography/README.md

 ## Usage

 ### Regression
-The initial step of analissi of PLAX images is the identification of the keypoints of IVS, LVID, and LVPW.
-Up to date, the repository implemented three differents approaches:
+he initial step of analyzing PLAX images is the identification of the key points of IVS, LVID, and LVPW.
+To date, the repository has implemented three different approaches:

-1) **direct regression**: regression of the coordinates.
+1) **Direct regression**: Regression of the coordinates.
 Models: ResNet50, Swinv2

-2) **heatmaps regression**: The regression of gaussian heatmaps centerde in the coordinates.
-Models: Unet (up sampling and up conv)
+2) **Heatmaps regression**: Regression of Gaussian heatmaps centered on the coordinates.
+Models: Unet (up-sampling and up-conv)

-3) **mask segmentation**: Segmentation of a thresholded heaptmaps.
-Models: Unet (up sampling and up conv)
+3) **Mask segmentation**: Segmentation of thresholded heatmaps.
+Models: Unet (up-sampling and up-conv)

 ### Diffusion